OpenNebula/docs/source/advanced_components/ddc/usage.rst

 Example 6: Template Inheritance
 -------------------------------

 Similarly, as with **defaults** in :ref:`Example 4 <ddc_usage_example4>`, the reusable parts of the templates can be moved into their own templates.
-One provision template can include another provision template, extending or overriding the information from the included one.
-The template can directly extend only from one template, but several templates can be chained (for recursive inheritance).
+One provision template can include anothers provision templates, extending or overriding the information from the included ones.
+The template can directly extend from multiple templates.
 Hosts, datastores, and networks sections are **merged** (appended) in the order they are defined and inherited.
 Defaults are **deep merged** on the level of individual parameters.

 In the following example, we separate datastore and network definitions into their own template, ``example-ds_vnets.yaml``: